mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 On TrueNAS, it took me several tries to create a new volume and share it on my network.
 You have to jump between several disconnected menus, and there's no hints about what action you need to perform next.
 With Synology, there's a smooth UI flow that guides you through all the required settings.

 I found third-party apps _much_ harder to install on TrueNAS.
-I use Plex Media Server to stream my movie and TV collection.
-Plex is a pre-configured plugin on TrueNAS, so it should be one of the easiest apps to install, but it took me an hour of fiddling and searching through documentation.
+I use Plex Media Server to stream my movie and TV collection, and Plex is a pre-configured plugin on TrueNAS.
+It should be one of the easiest apps to install, but it took me an hour of fiddling and searching through documentation.
 By comparison, installing Plex on Synology takes about two minutes of clicking through a wizard.

 I'm sticking with TrueNAS because I care more about platform lock-in than almost anything else, and I like supporting open-source software.
 If I were recommending a NAS to a friend who wasn't as ideologically driven, I'd suggest Synology.

 ### ZFS

-ZFS is cool, but I actually haven't found a need for most of its features beyond RAID.
+ZFS is cool, but I haven't found a need for most of its features beyond RAID.

 I see people talking about snapshotting, but I haven't found a need for it.
 I already have snapshots in my restic backup solution.
-They're not especially convenient, but I've been using restic for two years, and I only recall needing to find a snapshot once.
+They're not especially convenient, but I've been using restic for two years, and I only recall needing to recover data from a snapshot once.

 One interesting feature is encrypted snapshots.
 You can take snapshots of a data volume without having to decrypt it.
 I have some data that I want to keep encrypted, but I don't need to access it very often, so being able to back it up regularly without decrypting it would be handy.

 ### Overall

 Overall, I'm enjoying my new NAS, and I learned a lot from this build.
-If I had started with this system seven years ago, I'd be miserable and confused, but the Synology was a gentle introduction to NAS technologies.
+If this had been my first experience with a NAS, I'd be miserable and confused, but starting with my Synology gave me a gentle introduction to the technologies involved.
 I feel like the training wheels are off, and I'm ready to tinker with the power features of ZFS and TrueNAS.

 ## Video